Kunwar family: Genealogy

 John Whelpton opines that the legend of the Kunwar family's origins, which says their progenitor to have entered hill and married a daughter of Bagale Kshetri, might have linked their family to the Bagale Thapa, a clan of Mukhtiyar Bhimsen Thapa.

+Dasu Bhatt, a progenitor traditionally linked to the Vats gotra, is said to have migrated from Vadavihara in Gujarat to the Daliekh region (Dallekh Dullu Daha Gaon) around 1550 AD in the wake of the Muslim invasions during Humayun’s reign; he arrived with his family bearing his state flag and his chosen deity Vindhvasini.
+His descendants eventually split into distinct branches based on their settlement areas—with one branch becoming known as Dahal Rupakheti, another as Dahal Lumsali (later referred to as Lamsali), and a third branch, arising from an inter-caste marriage with a Magar woman, adopting the designation Kunwar.
+Over time, the Kunwar branch, notably through the lineage of Bal Narasingh Kunwar, rose in prominence and its members eventually assumed the title “Rana” following the Kot massacre, thereby linking Dasu Bhatt’s mid-16th century migration to the later evolution of the Kunwar and Rana family identities in Nepal.

 Caste Background

 This family was a minor section of the Khas-Chhetri aristocratic families of Gorkha under King Prithvi Narayan Shah.
 Kunwar was historically a Chhetri and a Khadka clan.
-The Kunwar family genealogy also states the title of 'Kunwar Khadka' taken by the ancestors of the Kunwar family.
-The Kunwars did not claim superior caste status than other nobility of Gorkha before the premiership of Jung Bahadur Kunwar.
-After his premiership, Kunwars through a royal order took up the title of Rana and claimed themselves as Rajput family of Chittor in India.
+The Kunwar family genealogy also states the title of 'Kunwar Khadka' taken by the ancestors of the Kunwar family.After his premiership, Kunwars through a royal order took up the title of Rana and claimed themselves as Rajput family of Chittor in India.
 According to writer Purushottama Śamaśera Ja Ba Rāṇā, the Kunwar family belonged to the House of "Gehlauta Chhettriya" which was one of the 36 Raj Bamshis (royal caste).
 The cadet branch of the Kunwars, the Rana dynasty, claimed to be Rajputs of western Indian origin, rather than the native Khas Kshatriyas despite they spoke Khas language and attempted to disassociate from their Khas past.
-Many historians are also of the opinion that ruling families in Nepal often claim Indian Rajput descent for the political purposes.
+According to some historians, Nepalese ruling families have claimed Indian Rajput descent for political purposes.